Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Static response of Schwarzschild black holes

 \section{Static response of Schwarzschild black holes}

-In this section, we briefly review a linear response of Schwarzschild black holes to an external spin-$s$ field~\cite{Binnington:2009bb}.
+In this section, we briefly review a linear static response of Schwarzschild black holes to external spin-$s$ fields, i.e., scalar~($s=0$), vector~($s=1$), and gravitational~($s=2$) fields~\cite{Binnington:2009bb}.
 We assume that the amplitude of the field is small, and its wavelength is much longer than the horizon scale.
-The field is then described by a linear perturbation theory of the Schwarzschild black hole in the static limit.
+The field is then described by a linear static perturbation theory of the Schwarzschild black hole.